Integrating third-party AML providers

 - Callback Handler: an HTTPS server that receives the transaction details and automatically sends the details to your AML provider.

-You must also develop a custom logic that determines whether to accept or reject transactions based on the AML screening result.
+You must also develop a custom logic that determines whether to accept or reject transactions based on the AML screening result, as follows:

 - You initiate a transaction using the Fireblocks API.

-- The transaction passes through your Transaction Authorization Policy (TAP).
-If authorized, the transaction is sent to the co-signer gateway for signing.
+- The transaction goes through your Policies.
+If authorized, it is then sent to the co-signer gateway for signing.

-- The API Co-Signer (located in your secure environment) long-polls the co-signer gateway and fetches transaction details from the co-signer gateway.
+- The API Co-Signer (located in your secure environment) long-polls and fetches the transaction details from the co-signer gateway.

 - The API Co-Signer sends a request to the Callback Handler with the transaction details.